6 Signs Your Hot Water System is Failing

 1. Your Water is Rust-Coloured

-When metal is left wet, it eventually rusts, and your water tank is made of metal.
-Sacrificial anodes are installed inside hot water storage tanks.
-These are made of a specific metal that will preferentially rust over your storage tank, in effect preserving the structural integrity of the tank.
+Metal rusts when it gets wet, and your hot water tank is made of metal.
+Inside hot water storage tanks are sacrificial anodes which are made of a certain type of metal.
+These anodes are designed to preferentially rust over your storage tank, in effect preserving its structural integrity.

-Left too long, and your tank could split and leak water everywhere!
-If you notice rusty-looking water, then you might be looking at a water heater failure in the near future if not attended to promptly.
+Leave it too long, and your tank could split and leak water everywhere!
+If you notice rusty-looking water, then you might be looking at a water heater failure in the near future if you don’t address it promptly.

 2. Inconsistent Water Temperature